 - Planetary geophysics

-Seismic waves generated by earthquakes are one of our primary tools to probe Earth interior from the crust all the way down to it center.
-We analyze seismic wiggles and construct high-resolutionto interpret Earth’s composition and inner dynamics, and relate them to surface processes to understand the origin of and the driving forces behind tectonic activities.
+Seismic waves generated by earthquakes are one of our primary tools to probe the Earth’s interior from the crust all the way down to its center.
+We analyze seismic wiggles and construct high-resolutionto interpret Earth’s composition and inner dynamics.
+Then we relate these images to surface processes to understand the origin of, and the driving forces behind, tectonic activities.
 Similar techniques are also frequently used in .
-These studies also have strong societal impact including assessment and mitigation of natural hazards related to seismic activity and tsunamis in earthquake-prone regions.
-Advances in space missions create venues for geophysicists to use their expertise to also inspect the composition and dynamics of and .
+These studies have a strong societal impact including in the assessment and mitigation of natural hazards related to seismic activity and tsunamis in earthquake-prone regions.
+Advances in space missions create venues for geophysicists to use their expertise to inspect the composition and dynamics of and .

 Geophysics plays a key role in the brownfields and in-mine geophysics.
-Furthermore, geophysical methods are commonly used to support geotechnical studies during mine planning and development, helping mining engineers characterize structural stability in open pits or underground.for ranging from precious & base metals to coal, uranium and rare-earth elements.
+Furthermore, geophysical methods are commonly used to support geotechnical studies during mine planning and development, helping mining engineers characterize structural stability in open pits or underground.for ranging from precious and base metals to coal, uranium and rare-earth elements.
 In the greenfields setting, economic geologists often define and prioritize early-stage exploration drill targets based on results from geophysical imaging.
-Additional resources & reserves can also be added to an existing mining operation through the use of
+Additional resources and reserves can be added to an existing mining operation through the use of

 Please visit the websites of our faculty and do not hesitate to contact us directly to get further information on how we explore Earth and other planets.
 There are many job opportunities to conduct research in academia at universities, governmental organizations and research laboratories and in the private sector.